Andersonluiz4/IMI-challenge/README.md

 >sudo service clickhouse-server start
 ***

+### Setup kafka

+-   You need to have a kafka broker running in localhost:9090
+-   And a topic called im_challenge.
+    > kafka-topics.sh --bootstrap-server localhost:9090 --create --topic im_challenge --partitions 1 --replication-factor 1

+It's necessary to create the destination tables and the materialized view to consume from kafka queue:

+Create database:

+> CREATE DATABASE IF NOT EXISTS im_challenge;

+Create table that will consume from kafka queue:

+> CREATE TABLE IF NOT EXISTS im_challenge.api_captcha_data (
+    time String,
+    type String,
+    correlation_id String,
+    site_id String
+  ) ENGINE = Kafka('localhost:9090', 'im_challenge', 'im_ch_01', 'JSONEachRow');

+> Create tbale that will recieve all the data from the above table:

+> CREATE TABLE IF NOT EXISTS im_challenge.api_captcha_data_2 (
+    time String,
+    type String,
+    correlation_id String,
+    site_id String
+  ) ENGINE = ReplacingMergeTree()
+  ORDER BY (time, type, correlation_id, site_id);

+And last create the materialized view:

+> CREATE MATERIALIZED VIEW im_challenge.api_captcha_data_vw TO api_captcha_data_2
+    AS SELECT * FROM im_challenge.api_captcha_data;

 ### Running local

 - Add the clickhouse password defined in the previous step in the *main.py* file line 16.